10 Best Password Managers for Mac in 2024 + Coupons

 dashlane.com

-Dashlane has a huge range of well-designed and intuitive features that Apple’s iCloud Keychain doesn’t offer, including an integrated VPN and expansive dark web monitoring.
-While it doesn’t have a desktop app, I found its browser-based app easy to use during my tests.
+Dashlane has a huge range of well-designed and intuitive features that Apple’s iCloud Keychain and Passwords don’t offer, including an integrated VPN and advanced anti-phishing protection.

 The browser-based app integrates easily with Safari, Chrome, Firefox, and a variety of other browsers.
-It makes it easy to perform the essential password management functions, like auto-saving and auto-filling.
-There’s also intuitive mobile apps for iOS and Android, which allow you to access your passwords anywhere.
+I was also happy to see that it supports Touch ID logins on Mac, making accessing your vault really easy.
+There are also intuitive mobile apps for iOS and Android, which allow you to access your passwords anywhere, on any device.

 🥈2.
 Dashlane — Intuitive With Advanced Extra Features